 - Lifetime warranty

-- Before any other thing, this pan isn’t prepared for seasoning, which is unfortunate as the cost is considerably higher than the typical cast iron skillet, for instance.
+- This pan isn’t prepared for seasoning, which is unfortunate as the cost is considerably higher than the typical cast iron skillet, for instance.

 5. Simple Cast Iron Chef Skillet 3-Piece Set